debracupitt/ablework/readme.md

 The numbers on the trello board e.g. (3) are from scrum.
 These are to give the tasks rough numbers based on how long they will take / a time limit to place on them.
 There is a google chrome extension for trello and scrum numbers here: https://chrome.google.com/webstore/detail/scrum-for-trello/jdbcdblgjdpmfninkoogcfpnkjmndgje?utm_source=gmail

 ## The Challenge
-People (Vietnamese) with disabilities lack full access to employment opportunities due to societal and cultural norms.
+People with disabilities lack full access to employment opportunities due to societal and cultural norms.

 **The due date for this hackathon project is Oct 14, 2018.**